 Custom Integration for DSR

 The custom integration allows you to extend the DSR handling workflow with your own code.
 This is especially useful for applying custom business logic, handling internal home-brew systems or preventing external connections to internal databases.
-This is extremely easy to implement with your own API endpoint (such as a cloud function) or even no-code automation tools, such as Zapier or Integromat.
+This is extremely easy to implement with your own API endpoint (such as a cloud function) or even no-code automation tools, such as our own Integration Builder.

-The custom integration works by allowing you to register API endpoints that will get called as part of the DSR workflow.
-Just like Mine's built-in integrations, custom integration supports any request type (Delete, Copy...), allows previewing user data, and supports advanced operations such as handling failures and performing long-running async operations.
+The custom integration allows you to register API endpoints that will be called as part of the DSR workflow.
+Just like Mine's built-in integrations, custom integration supports any processing type (Delete, Copy), allows previewing user data, and supports advanced operations such as handling failures and performing long-running async operations.

 The custom integration supports the following operations.
 Each operation requires an endpoint URL in order to be used: